hungrymonkey/another-challenges/README.md

 ### Proposal 2:

 Rational:
 My first task was to create a naive solution to evaluate the worst time and space complexity of the problem.
+This solution would be useful as a tester and a goal